Intellectual property and commercialisation

 - Define and differentiate the types of intellectual property

 - Summarise the ways to protect intellectual property on a daily basis

 - Appreciate the issues relating to intellectual property ownership for employees and students

 - Explain their research to non-technical parties in compelling ways that respond to the interests of those other parties.

 1. Intellectual property (IP) in a university context

 2. Commercialisation (including how to 'talk-up' your research)

 Intellectual property and commercialisation workshop

 This half day, interactive workshop is designed to provide an opportunity to have your questions about Intellectual property and commercialisation answered.
-You will hear from key Sydnovate staff and from researchers experienced in commercialisation.
+You will hear from key Sydnovate staff at the Unversity from the Commercial Develpoment and Industry Partnership unit (CDIP) and from researchers experienced in commercialisation.